Patrick de Paula: Criciúma (loan)

 On 22 August 2024, de Paula joined Criciúma on loan for the remainder of the 2024 season.

 Estoril (loan)

-On 29 July 2025, de Paula was sent on loan to Portuguese Primeira Liga club Estoril until the end of the 2025–26 season.
+On 29 July 2025, de Paula was sent on loan to Portuguese Primeira Liga side Estoril until the end of the 2025–26 season.
+However, on 7 January 2026, after scoring one goal in nine appearances for the club, his loan was terminated by mutual agreement.

+Remo (loan)

+The same day he left Estoril, de Paula was loaned to Clube do Remo, who had just been promoted to the Campeonato Brasileiro Série A, until the end of the 2026 season.